From Audacity Development Manual

 You can get very precise control over zooming using the Zoom Tool in the Tools Toolbar:

 To zoom in, position the mouse pointer over a track and left-click.
 To zoom out, shift-click or click the right mouse button.
-The mouse pointer position will remain at the click point, while the length of time visible on the Timeline diminishes on either side to respect the increase in zoom level.
+The mouse pointer position will remain at the click point, while the length of time visible on the Timeline diminishes or expands on either side to respect the change in zoom level.